-- 1. First Aid principles of DRSABC +/- CPR) should be used.
-It is extremely important to treat all unconscious players as though they also have a neck injury (Spinal Immobilisation). - 2.
-An unconscious player must only be moved (onto a stretcher) by qualified health professionals, trained in spinal immobilisation techniques.
-If no qualified person is present do not move the player-wait for the ambulance and paramedics. - 3.
-Urgent hospital referral is necessary if there is concern regarding the risk of a structural head or neck injury --- ring 000. - 4.
-Any player with any of the following should be referred to a hospital urgently: - Loss of consciousness or seizures /fits - Persistent confusion - Deterioration after being injured, e.g. increased drowsiness, headache or vomiting) - Report of neck pain or spinal cord symptoms, e.g. numbness, tingling, muscle weakness.
+- 1. First Aid principles of DRSABC (+/- CPR) should be used.
+It is extremely important to treat all unconscious players as though they also have a neck injury (Spinal Immobilisation).

+- 2. An unconscious player must only be moved (onto a stretcher) by qualified health professionals, trained in spinal immobilisation techniques.
+If no qualified person is present, do not move the player wait for the ambulance and paramedics.

+- 3. Urgent hospital referral is necessary if there is concern regarding the risk of a serious or structural head or neck injury --- ring 000.

+- 4. Any player with ANY of the following in the context of a possible head injury should be referred to a hospital urgently, via Ambulance:

+- Loss of consciousness

+- Seizures / fits or convulsions

+- Severe or increasing headache

+- Double vision

+- Vomiting

+- Deterioration of conscious state after being injured, e.g. increased drowsiness

+- Report of neck pain / tenderness